 And Much More!Signing Savvy is an ideal resource to use while you learn sign language.
 It includes the ability to view signs, build word lists and share them with others, create digital flash cards and quizzes, view asl sentences, get tutoring, ...and more

-Sign of the Day - ATHLETE
+Sign of the Day - BORED

 Teachers that have traditionally taught their courses in a face to face format have encountered an extra challenge during the COVID-19 time period.
 Whether you are an elementary teacher working with deaf children, a high school teacher meeting the foreign language requirement through American Sign Language, or working at the college or university level teaching ASL or interpreter training, Signing Savvy can be an amazing resource to get your students the information they need in order to continue their learning while NOT directly in front of you.